 Ind.
-Code § 8-1-2-19 directs that the rates tolls and charges shall be such as will provide the amounts required over and above the reasonable and necessary operating expenses to maintain such [public utility] property in an operating state of efficiency corresponding to the progress of the industry.6 Furthermore, the Commission has previously encouraged electric utilities to examine smart technologies.
+Code § 8-1-2-19 directs that the rates tolls and charges shall be such as will provide the amounts required over and above the reasonable and necessary operating expenses to maintain such [public utility] property in an operating state of efficiency corresponding to the progress of the industry.
+Furthermore, the Commission has previously encouraged electric utilities to examine smart technologies.
 Thomas Direct, 23.
 I&M has already conducted a pilot and can leverage experience with AMI in Michigan and sister states in its Indiana deployment and use of this advanced technology.
-However, the Company is requesting that the Commission approve a capital investment that has an unlimited price tag.
-Therefore, we find that it would not be prudent at this time to approve the estimated cost related to the AMI, but rather allow the Company to establish a deferred accounting of such costs through the deployment period.
 Therefore, we find it would not be prudent for I&M to replace failing AMR meters with new AMR meters.
 Doing so would not allow I&M to maintain its utility property in an operating state of efficiency corresponding to the progress of the industry and would deprive I&M's customers of the operational and other benefits of advanced infrastructure.
 Accordingly, we find the proposed AMI infrastructure investment is reasonably necessary to address technological change, will improve service reliability and the customer experience, and will provide other operational benefits.

-Consequently, the onlyAnother matter for debate is whether I&M should replace AMR meters with AMI meters in a random, reactive way, which would be much more costly and inefficient, or whether I&M should install AMI meters through the systematic, proactive deployment proposed in this proceeding, which would minimize costs and maximize benefits for customers.
+Consequently, the only matter for debate is whether I&M should replace AMR meters with AMI meters in a random, reactive way, which would be much more costly and inefficient, or whether I&M should install AMI meters through the systematic, proactive deployment proposed in this proceeding, which would minimize costs and maximize benefits for customers.
 We find I&M should take the proactive, less costly approach.
 Indiana Code § 8-1-2-23 allows a utility to obtain Commission approval of expenditures for proposed additions or improvement to the utility's utility plant and equipment.
-Accordingly, we find I&M's proposed AMI project should be approved as to the deployment, but the costs should not be included in the rates resulting from this proceeding.
-The Company should be allowed to establish a deferred accounting of the AMI project costs and present such costs at its next base rate case, along with quantified benefits, where those costs and any associated savings can be reviewed and balanced.
+Accordingly, we find I&M's proposed AMI project should be approved.
 We discuss the opt-out tariff and AMI Rider below.